Welcome to Flocabulary! Follow the steps below to get started using Flocabulary in your classroom today. You’ll learn how to:

 - View their results

-If this is your first time at Flocabulary.com, we recommend that you start by watching our overview video at flocabulary.com/how-it-works, and then return to get started.
+If this is your first time using Flocabulary, we recommend that you start by watching our overview video at https://www.flocabulary.com/how-it-works/, and then return to get started.

-If you have a school-wide (site level) subscription, you can create classes and have your students sign up as well.
+If you have a school-wide or district-wide subscription, follow the steps below to create classes and have your students sign up.

 2. Create a class